Cripples, Bastards, and Broken Things

 "Cripples, Bastards, and Broken Things" is the fourth episode of the first season of the HBO medieval fantasy television series Game of Thrones, which first aired on May 8, 2011.
 It was written by Bryan Cogman and directed by Brian Kirk.

-In this episode Lord Eddard Stark, the new Hand of the King, investigates the sudden death of his predecessor.
-Jon Snow, Eddard's bastard son, defends a new recruit who has just joined the rangers at "the Wall".
-Exiled prince Viserys becomes increasingly frustrated as the Dothraki horde he needs to invade Westeros and win back his crown continues to linger at Vaes Dothrak.
-The episode ends with Eddard's wife Catelyn arresting Tyrion Lannister on suspicion of attempting to murder her son Bran.
+In this episode, Ned Stark, the new Hand of the King, investigates the sudden death of his predecessor.
+Jon Snow, Ned's bastard son, defends a new recruit who has just joined the rangers at the Wall.
+Exiled prince Viserys Targaryen becomes increasingly frustrated as the Dothraki horde he needs to invade Westeros and win back his crown continues to linger at Vaes Dothrak.
+The episode ends with Ned's wife Catelyn arresting Tyrion Lannister on suspicion of attempting to murder her son Bran.

-The title comes from the original book, spoken by Tyrion after he provides Bran Stark with a saddle design that will allow him to ride despite his paraplegia: "I have a tender spot in my heart for cripples and bastards and broken things."
+The title comes from the original book, spoken by Tyrion after he provides Bran with a saddle design that will allow him to ride despite his paraplegia: "I have a tender spot in my heart for cripples and bastards and broken things."

-Critical reaction to the episode was mostly positive, with critics citing the Night's Watch scenes at the Wall as highlights, as well as Michelle Fairley's performance as Catelyn Stark in the final scene of the episode with Peter Dinklage as Tyrion Lannister.
+Critical reaction to the episode was mostly positive, with critics citing the Night's Watch scenes at the Wall as highlights, as well as the performances of Michelle Fairley as Catelyn and Peter Dinklage as Tyrion, particularly during the episode's final scene.
 In the United States, the episode achieved a viewership of 2.5 million in its initial broadcast.

 Plot

 In King's Landing

 Ned quietly inquires into the death of Jon Arryn, his mentor and predecessor as Hand of the King.
-He questions Grand Maester Pycelle, who tended to Arryn in his final days, and learns Arryn's last words were "the seed is strong", and that he was researching the houses of the Seven Kingdoms.
+He questions Pycelle, who tended to Arryn in his final days, and learns Arryn's last words were "the seed is strong", and that he was researching the houses of the Seven Kingdoms.

-Helped by Petyr "Littlefinger" Baelish and his web of informants, Eddard questions Gendry, a smith's apprentice whom Arryn had visited, and deduces that Gendry is a bastard of king Robert Baratheon.
-Ned plans to question Arryn's former squire Ser Hugh of the Vale, but Ser Hugh is killed by Ser Gregor "The Mountain" Clegane in a jousting tournament.
+Helped by Littlefinger and his web of informants, Ned questions Gendry, a smith's apprentice whom Arryn had visited, and deduces that Gendry is a bastard of Robert.
+Ned plans to question Arryn's former squire Ser Hugh of the Vale, but the latter is killed by Ser Gregor "The Mountain" Clegane in a jousting tournament.